PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 0.1875

-Instead of k-nearest-neighbor, we create a linear SVM classifier, internally using the popular LIBSVM library (note the PyMVPA provides additional SVM implementations).
+Instead of k-nearest-neighbor, we create a linear SVM classifier, internally using popular LIBSVM library (note that PyMVPA provides additional SVM implementations).
 The rest of the code remains identical.
 SVM with its default settings seems to perform slightly worse than the simple kNN-classifier.
 We'll get back to the classifiers shortly.
 Let's first look at the remaining part of this analysis.

 We already know that `~mvpa.clfs.transerror.TransferError` is used to compute the error function.
-So far we have only used the mean mismatch between actual targets and classifier predictions as error function (which is the default).
+So far we have used only the mean mismatch between actual targets and classifier predictions as the error function (which is the default).
 However, PyMVPA offers a number of alternative functions in the :mod:`mvpa.misc.errorfx` module, but it is also trivial to specify custom ones.
 For example, if we do not want to have error reported, but instead accuracy, we